cmdaltctr/claude-gemini-mcp-slim/docs/DEVELOPMENT.md

 git add .
 git commit -m "feat: add new feature"

-# The pre-commit hooks and commitlint will run automatically
+# The Husky hooks (.husky/pre-commit and .husky/commit-msg) will run automatically
 # If they fail, fix the issues and commit again
 ```